Mac Running Slow? 8 Ways to Fix a Slow Mac

 - Mac hardware problems.

-Now that you know why your Mac is slow, we’ve come to the part you care most about - how to speed up a slow Mac.
+Now that you know why your Mac is running slow, we’ve come to the part you care most about - how to speed up your Mac.
 Here are some ways you can try:

 Optimize Mac Storage

-The amount of free space you have is directly related to your Mac performance.
+The amount of free Mac memory usage is directly related to your Mac performance.
 Fortunately, Macs running macOS Sierra and later have a built-in storage optimization feature that automatically frees up some space for you when you're running low on storage.

-To find out how your storage is being used and how much free space is left, click the Apple menu > About This Mac > Storage.
+To find out how your storage is being used and how much free space is left, click the Apple menu > System Settings > General > Storage.

-To optimize your storage, just click the Manage button above the storage bar, and you'll see 4 optimization recommendations.
+Under the storage bar, you'll see some optimization recommendations.
 All you need to do is optimize your Mac as suggested.

 When you use your Mac, you will inevitably download a lot of files.
 Some files may be of no use to you, but you didn’t delete them in time.
-As a result, they build up and take up a lot of your precious space.
+As a result, they take up a lot of your precious space.

 Files that can be safely deleted include DMG files, files in the trash, duplicate files, corrupted files, and unrecognizable files.
 In addition, caches and logs from the system, applications and users can also be cleaned freely.